jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 #### The Limits of Signs

 The merchant ship rounds the headland at dawn.
 I've sailed from Phasis, Sinope, and every port in between.
-My hold is full of wares—Persian textiles, Scythian gold, carved ivory.
+My hold is full of wares—Persian textiles, Scythian gold, carved ivory from far beyond.
 Three months of favorable winds.
 Poseidon has been kind.

 But as we approach the Rhodes harbor, I see something is wrong.